Nicsena/api/README.md

 - `/testing/:key` - To test the `key` param (environment variable `PASSWORD`).
 - `/testing/:key/variables` - See list of variables.
 - `/testing/:key/Spotify/GetRecentlyPlayed` - Get recently played song from Spotify.
+- `/testing/:key/Spotify/GetCurrentPlaying` - Get current song that is being played from Spotify.